 This is a guest post by Mohammad Rakib, who many Shadwell residents will know as he was born on the Tarling West Estate and has lived there all his life.
 He attended primary and secondary school and sixth form college in the borough.
 For the last five years he has been a committee member of the Tarling West Estate TRA, an active Tenants & Residents Association.
 Mo has also chaired the committee for 2 of those 5 years.

-Mo will be moving out of the borough due to care concerns for his mother and due to affordability.
-He kindly agreed to share his personal thoughts on Tower Hamlets and the changes he has seen in the last 30 years.
+He has kindly agreed to share his personal thoughts on Tower Hamlets and the changes he has seen in the last 30 years.

 In my 30 years, I’ve seen the highs and the lows.
 I’ve encountered the best and the worst that this borough has to offer.
 I am a proud East Londoner.
 I love our history, the people and everything that makes us unique and a community.